rebeccachoo/react-graph-with-date-and-data/README.md

 # React App - Render a Graph with your date/data

 This single page will take your date/number to show a graph.
-The page will save the data on firebase database and it will update the graph.
+The page will get the data from firebase database and it will update the graph.
+Also, it will save the data from the page and re-render the page.
 <br /><br /><br />

 | Feature | Description |